Caution! Officials have reported increased clogging activity in your area. Are your pipes safe?

 Who We Are

-The Protect Your Pipes initiative is a part of the Metropolitan Washington Council of Government’s Community Engagement Campaign (CEC), a partnership between COG and regional water supply and wastewater members to engage the citizens of metropolitan Washington in wise water use and source water protection, via public messaging.
-CEC Members, including Alexandria Renew, Town of Leesburg, Town of Purcellville, Arlington County, DC Water, Fairfax County, Fairfax Water, Frederick County, Loudoun Water, Prince William County Service Authority, City of Rockville,the Upper Occoquan Service Authority, Washington Suburban Sanitary Commission (WSSC), and Virginia American Water have partnered to promote to preserve the integrity of our source water and promote responsible waste disposal.The Protect Your Pipes characters, logos, and brand are full and exclusive property of the Metropolitan Washington Council of Governments (COG), its members, and the Protect Your Pipes Campaign.
+The Protect Your Pipes initiative is a part of the Metropolitan Washington Council of Governments' Community Engagement Campaign (CEC), a partnership between COG and regional water supply and wastewater members to engage the citizens of metropolitan Washington in wise water use and source water protection, via public messaging.
+CEC Members, including Alexandria Renew, Town of Leesburg, Town of Purcellville, Arlington County, DC Water, Fairfax County, Fairfax Water, Frederick County, Loudoun Water, Prince William County Service Authority, City of Rockville,the Upper Occoquan Service Authority, Washington Suburban Sanitary Commission (WSSC), and Virginia American Water have partnered to promote to preserve the integrity of our source water and promote responsible waste disposal.The Protect Your Pipes characters, logos, and brand are full and exclusive intellectual property (the "IP") of the Metropolitan Washington Council of Governments ("COG"), its members, and the Protect Your Pipes Campaign.
+The IP shall only be used pursuant to a validly executed license agreement with COG.
+Any and all other uses of the IP are strictly prohibited.

 Sabra Design created the artwork and brand for the Protect Your Pipes Campaign.
 Sabra is an all inclusive brand and interactive design company serving the Washington D.C. and Northern Virginia area.
 With over 14 years of combined multimedia design experience, their portfolio ranges from work for Fortune 50 companies to non-profits, small businesses and artists.
 Visit their website.